vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

 ### Booking steps

+* **Before booking, make sure I am logged in properly.** Walgreens sometimes uses cookies to say "Hi, Vipul" which might make it appear that I am logged in, but the pharmacy imposes a stricter concept of being logged in.
+I should consider myself logged in only if I can access my past vaccination records.

 * Book on the website such as Walgreens.
 Make sure that the location, date, and selected vaccine are correct.
 Double-check all entered information.

-* After booking, fill in consent forms and other related information.
+* After booking, fill in required forms and also save a copy of submitted information.
 This reduces the amount of work that needs to be done on-location.
+Note that required forms cannot be viewed after submission and instead if I re-open my appointment to manage it, it will prompt me to fill them again.

 * Review the email received for details such as what to carry, when to arrive.